 sometimes other colours, which will be explained in notes on the title plan or in the register.
 (The register also describes the land in the registered title and this description sometimes includes additional information on the extent of the property.
 For example, the register of a flat contains information about the floor on which the flat is situated.)

-3 Can I obtain a copy of a register and/or title plan?
+3 How can I get a copy of a title register and/or title plan?

 4 How can I use the information on the title plan?

 Title plans are carefully prepared using the latest Ordnance Survey map available when the land was registered.
 However, you cannot establish the precise position of the boundary of a property by scaling from the title plan.
 This is because title plans show only the ‘general’ position of boundaries, unless they are shown as having been determined as exact boundaries pursuant to section 60 of the Land Registration Act 2002.
 Therefore, the title plan will not show you if your boundary: